Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.DefenderCloud.md

 ## NOTES

-Microsoft Defender for APIs is a preview feature.
+Microsoft Defender for APIs is a preview feature and has the following limitations:

-Onboarding APIs to Defender for APIs is a two-step process:

-1. Enable the Defender for APIs plan for the subscription.
+- Not all regions are supported.
+- Only REST APIs published through Azure API Management are supported.
+- APIs published through a self-hosted gateway are not supported.
-2. Onboard unprotected APIs in API Management instances.
+- APIs defined within an API Management workspace are not supported.

-Currently only REST APIs published in Azure API Management is supported.
-Defender for APIs currently doesn't onboard APIs that are exposed using the API Management self-hosted gateway or managed using API Management workspaces.
-The rule can therefore emit false results as it doesn't currently filter on self-hosted gateways or managed using workspaces.
-Not all regions are supported.
+This rule may currently generate false positive results for APIs only hosted on self-hosted gateways or managed using workspaces.

 ## LINKS